Hoccyy/Cover-Letter-Updater/readme.md

 # Cover Letter Updater

-An automated way of updating your ***cover letter*** quickly to format it more efficiently.
+An automated way to update your ***cover letter*** quickly and format it more efficiently.
 This app was made with Python, Libreoffice, and python-docx.

 <br><br>